PlatformAwareProgramming/CloudClusters.jl/README.md

 ### Configuration parameters

 Configuration parameters exist for the proper instantiation of clusters, whose default values are specified in the _CCconfig.toml_ file.
 The user may override the default values by passing configuration parameters through ___@cluster___ and ___@deploy___ operations.
-For example:
+For instance:

 ```julia
 my_cluster_contract = @cluster(node_count => 4,